This article has been updated to include new stairlift guidance and information for 2023.

 Replacing the Batteries

 Stairlift weight capacity depends on your staircase type and the model you need for your home.
-Straight stair lifts can carry heavier loads than curved stairlifts, which operate on a different track that has to adapt to the bends and turns of your staircase.
-Typically, you can expect weight capacities between 300 lbs. and 350 lbs. for straight stairs and 265-300 lbs. for stairs that turn.
+Straight stairlifts can typically carry heavier loads than curved stairlifts, which operate on a different track that has to adapt to the bends and turns of your staircase.
+You can expect weight capacities between 300 lbs. and 350 lbs. for most straight stairlifts, and around 300 lbs. for stairs that turn.
+However, Stannah’s Model 260 Plus option allows for its curved rail to handle up to 352 lbs.

 Types of Stairlifts